grnet/synnefo/docs/source/devguide.rst

 * Support for ``X-Account-Meta-*`` style headers at the account level.
 Use ``POST`` to update.
 * Support for ``X-Container-Meta-*`` style headers at the account level.
 Can be set when creating via ``PUT``.
 Use ``POST`` to update.
 * Header ``X-Container-Object-Meta`` at the container level and parameter ``meta`` in container listings.
+* Headers ``X-Container-Block-*`` at the container level, exposing the underlying storage characteristics.
 * All metadata replies, at all levels, include latest modification information.
 * At all levels, a ``GET`` request may use ``If-Modified-Since`` and ``If-Unmodified-Since`` headers.
 * Container/object lists include all associated metadata if the reply is of type json/xml.
 Some names are kept to their OOS API equivalents for compatibility.